fujiwara/App-OpenZabbix/README.md

 # NAME

-App::OpenZabbixScreen - Quick opener for Zabbix screen using percol or peco.
+App::OpenZabbix - Quick opener for Zabbix screen using percol or peco.

 # SYNOPSIS